What is F.O.G?

-Fats, Rags, Oils, and Grease or better known as FROG make Sewer Treatment more costly by creating Distribution Clogs and increase Treatment Center Processing Costs. $$$
+Fats, Oils, and Grease or better known as FOG make Sewer Treatment more costly by creating Distribution Clogs and increase Treatment Center Processing Costs. $$$

-You can make a difference in our Town of York and the Sewer Districts cost, by effectively managing FROG.
+You can make a difference in our Town of York and the Sewer Districts cost, by effectively managing FOG.

-Click here for a Printable YSD F.R.O.G.
+Click here for a Printable YSD F.O.G.
 Handout

 There are ways that we can all help keep our pipes as free from clogs as we can.
 The Sacramento Area Sewer District has a "Stop the Clog" program that they are happy to SHARE with our public here in York.
 Click on the links below to learn about what you can do.